 Turn the blocks on their side, the narrow edge, and notice how you can lift the dorsal more and walk in more with the extra thoracic freedom.
 Now turn the blocks upright, tall, and do 2 times Urdhva Dhanurasana.
 Bring the weight onto the feet, draw the back thighs up and walk in a little more.
 Legs moving towards Tadasana.

 Come to standing and set up for standing Back Arches: 3 times rolling back, holding the pose from your leg foundation.
 With the wall behind at an appropriate distance for your experience of this pose, take the hands up to the chest and then bring the arms overhead to reach the wall.
-Work to your capacity, either walking all the way down to the wall, or part way down.
+Work to your capacity, either walking all the way down to the wall, or halfway down.
 Come down to the floor or walk back up the wall and push off, using the legs to draw you back into Tadasana, upright.
 Repeat 2-3 times.

 To quieten and “cool” the body down, take a block for the upper thighs and go to Uttanasana, releasing your back at the pace your body is ready for.
 Then the elbows and stay a little longer.
 Parsva Uttanasana repeating twice.
 Adho Mukha Svanasana, once with the block and once without.